Skip to content

 1. Create an IAM user.
 Download access keys and pass them via the --access-key-id and --secret-access-key arguments.
 This approach is the easiest to set up but only acceptable for self-hosted testing or development instances of the Tenzir Platform because it stores long-term credentials in the Tenzir Platform.

 2. Assign the permissions to the task role of the websocket gateway.
-We recommend this option for users running the Sovereign Edition of the Platform and deploying it to their own AWS account.
+We recommend this option if you’re running the Sovereign Edition of the Platform and deploying it to your own AWS account.

 tenzir-platform alert add <node> <duration> <webhook_url> [<webhook_body>]